5 Ways to Pitch Innovative Ideas

 Whenever you pitch an idea, you should know the goal behind it, the solution it offers, its potential value to the organization, and whose support or influence it requires.
 If it doesn’t gain traction, are you willing to let go of it?
 Or are you so passionate that you have to pursue it?
 “Be sure to reflect on what the idea will require from you, the team, and the organization,” Olson says.
 “All of the above need to have the bandwidth for implementation to be successful.”

 It’s also important to reflect on what pitching ideas means to you.
-If you’re a person who enjoys coming up with ideas for their own sake, but you don’t feel appreciated for them at work, find an alternative setting to play with them, like a side gig or a hobby.
+If you’re a person who enjoys coming up with ideas for their own sake, but you don’t feel appreciated for them at work, find an alternative setting, like a side gig or a hobby, where you can play with ideas.

 Find out why your ideas are getting ignored.

-Depending on your relationship with your boss or colleague, share your concerns and ask why your ideas aren’t being well received.
-Career experts say to ask your boss or colleague what’s putting them off and why, specifically, they aren’t moving forward with your idea.
-They may just be caught up in day-to-day tasks and may not have noticed your frustration.
+If your relationship with your boss or colleague permits, share your concerns.
+Ask why your ideas aren’t being well received.
+Career experts recommend soliciting feedback from your boss or colleague about what’s putting them off, as well as the specific reason they aren’t moving forward with your idea.
+They may not have noticed your frustration simply because they’ve been caught up in day-to-day tasks.

-Mention that you may not yet have found the niche where you can use your strengths, and see if you can take on some tasks that require a creative thinker.
+Mention that you may still be figuring out what niche is best suited to your strengths.
+See if you can take on some tasks that require creative thinking.
 Ask to jump in on a project whose momentum has stalled, or let leaders know you’d love to brainstorm with them in their next whiteboarding session.

 Read the room.

-If you lob an idea into a group meeting after a decision has been made, the likelihood that it’ll get picked up is low.
+If you lob an idea into a group meeting after a decision has been made, there’s a very low likelihood that it’ll get picked up.
 Suggestions need to be presented at the right time, in the right way, to the right audience.
 And—unfortunately—not every idea is a good idea, or even an actionable one.
 “Just because you have ideas doesn’t mean everyone else is going to jump on your bandwagon,” Olson says.

 Find out what kinds of things do and don’t work.

-While there’s certainly value to coming into a team with fresh eyes and ideas, a lot of time gets wasted when a new person tries something that has already been ruled out as an option for good reasons.
+While there’s certainly value to coming into a team with fresh eyes and ideas, a lot of time gets wasted when a new person tries something that has already been ruled out, for good reasons, as an option.

-“As you get to know your new role, spend time finding out what the people who have been there longer than you have tried and what happened as a result,” says Sondra Levitt, a career coach at Korn Ferry Advance.
-“Dig deeper and learn why the experiment failed or the team decided to go in a different direction, and attempt to learn some pitfalls and organizational bottlenecks you can avoid.”
+“As you get to know your new role, spend time finding out what the people who have been there longer have tried, and what happened as a result,” says Sondra Levitt, a Korn Ferry principal and leadership coach.
+“Dig deeper and learn why the experiment failed, or why the team decided to go in a different direction, and attempt to learn some pitfalls and organizational bottlenecks you can avoid.”
 Conversely, try to get to the heart of what made successes successful.

-Consider looking elsewhere if you ultimately don’t feel like your creative tendencies are a good match for the environment you work in.
-Many idea people make good entrepreneurs or consultants.
+Consider looking elsewhere if your creative tendencies ultimately aren’t a good match for your working environment.
+Many ideas people make good entrepreneurs or consultants.